-• Oversight role of ORSA and the purpose and scope of this component of the report.
+- Oversight role of ORSA and the purpose and scope of this component of the report. - 4.
+Results

-4. Results

-The AA would provide results of the testing performed:
+The AA would provide details around the results of the testing performed:

-Summary of the FCT base and selected adverse scenario results.
+• Discussion and summary of the FCT base and selected adverse scenario results.